Hunza Valley Pakistan Travel Guide

 Basic Urdu phrasebook or offline Translation app.

-Roll your clothes to save space and minimize wrinkles.
+Roll your clothing to save space and minimize wrinkles.
 Use packing cubes to organize items and compress clothing.

 Place heavier items at the bottom of your bag for better balance.
-Keep essential documents and a change of clothes in your carry-on.
+Keep essential documents and a clean clothes in your carry-on.